 Request correction of the personal data that the GHA holds about you.
 This enables you to have any incomplete or inaccurate data we hold about you corrected, though we may need to verify the accuracy of the new data you provide to us.

 Request erasure of your personal data.
 This enables you to ask the GHA to delete or remove personal data where there is no good reason for us continuing to process it.
-You also have the right to ask us to delete or remove your personal data where you have successfully exercised your right to object to processing (see below), where we may have processed your information unlawfully or where we are required to erase your personal data to comply with Guernsey law.
+You also have the right to ask us to delete or remove your personal data where you have successfully exercised your right to object to processing (see below), where we may have inadvertently processed your information unlawfully or where we are required to erase your personal data to comply with Guernsey law.

 Object to processing of your personal data where we are relying on a legitimate interest and there is something about your particular situation which makes you want to object to processing on this ground as you feel it impacts on your fundamental rights and freedoms.
-You also have the right to object where we are processing your personal data for direct marketing purposes.

 Request restriction of processing of your personal data.
 This enables you to ask us to suspend the processing of your personal data in the following scenarios: